sape-ru/enterprise-exception/docs/hde/en/dummies/parser.md

     // ...
 ```

-If exceptions classes doesn't use [GlobalException](global-exception.md) functionality then exceptions data will be
+If parsed exception classes doesn't use [GlobalException](global-exception.md) functionality then exceptions data will
-put in an array under each exception class fully qualified name as a key.
+be put in an array under each exception class fully qualified name as a key.
 That array's elements will represent each
 exception in that class with its code as a key:

 ```php